fullstackenviormentss/location-tracker/README.md

 # **Real Time Location Tracker**
-Simple Android App which monitors loataion in background and sends realtime update to cloud.
+Simple Android App which monitors location in background and sends realtime update to cloud.
 This was a part of an [internship](http://www.anusolar.com/) project.